EKQRCalamity/DiscordDetector-rs/README.md

 # DiscordDetector-rs
 Discord Advertisement/Scam/Invite Detector using Selfbots written in rust.
 Currently in development.

+This is pretty lightweight and uses between 1-2.5 mb ram/instance and even with multiple instances 0% of CPU usage on my local test station.
+Supports all kinds of discord user tokens not useable with bot tokens.

+You have to use the dyno bot with ? prefix.

 ### Currently implemented:

  - Connecting to Gateway